-- A. When desiring to inspect or copy case records, a member of the public shall make an oral request to the applicable custodian, unless otherwise provided by a local rule or an order issued by a court of record. - B. When the information that is the subject of the request is complex or voluminous, the custodian may require a written request.
-If the requestor does not submit a written request when required, access may be delayed until the written request is submitted or a time when an individual designated by the custodian is available to monitor such access to ensure the integrity of the case records is maintained. - C. Requests shall identify or describe the records sought with specificity to enable the custodian to ascertain which records are being requested.
+- A. When desiring to inspect or copy case records, a member of the public shall make an oral or written request to the applicable custodian, unless otherwise provided by court order or rule.
+If the request is oral, the custodian may require a written request. - B. Requests shall identify or describe the records sought with specificity to enable the custodian to ascertain which records are being requested.